Mask Callback Code

 a model without displaying it.

-The non-tunable parameters of a masked block are not evaluated if the model is already complied (initialized).
+The non-tunable parameters of a masked block are not evaluated if the model is already compiled (initialized).

 Simulink executes the callback commands when: